abrek-koc/abrek-koc/README.md

 - Product Management

 #### I crawl through indie works to find games and write stuff about them.
-I do this mostly to learn more about game design and to better improve my writing skills on gaming industry.
+It's mostly to learn more about game design and to better improve my writing skills on gaming industry.
 You can find my Medium blog below.

 **https://medium.com/@abrekkoch**